-What Makes a Spendthrift Provision Valid
+What Makes a Spendthrift Clause Valid

 A spendthrift provision is valid only if it restrains either voluntary or involuntary transfer of a beneficiary's interest.